Myanmar minister flies to Thailand for crisis talks

 The Future Nation Alliance, a Myanmar-based activist group, said earlier in a statement a visit by Retno would be “tantamount to recognising the military junta”.

-The group demanded foreign officials meet Htin Lin Aung, a member of a committee representing ousted lawmakers, who has been appointed the “sole responsible official for foreign relations”.
+The group demanded foreign officials meet Htin Lin Aung, a member of a committee representing ousted members of parliament - known by the initials CRPH - who has been appointed the “sole responsible official for foreign relations”.

+Protesters in the second city of Mandalay marched on Wednesday holding up signs of support for the Committee Representing Pyidaungsu Hluttaw, or parliament.

 ‘HELD TO ACCOUNT’

-Indonesia’s efforts to resolve the crisis comes as international concern is growing.
+Efforts by Myanmar’s neighbours to help it resolve the crisis comes as international concern is growing.

 The Group of Seven (G7) rich nations on Tuesday condemned intimidation and oppression of those opposing the coup.
 “Anyone responding to peaceful protests with violence must be held to account,” group foreign ministers said in a statement.